tlbueno/k8s-resources-setup/README.md

   - deploy-chaos-mesh, ie: `make deploy-chaos-mesh`
     - Deploy [chaos-mesh](https://chaos-mesh.org) using [chaos-mesh/chaos-mesh](https://github.com/chaos-mesh/chaos-mesh/tree/master/helm/chaos-mesh).

+    - `CHAOS_MESH_CONTAINER_RUNTIME` environment variable can be used to specify the cluster container runtime.
+It defaults to `containerd`.
+Verify chaos mesh documentation for more details.
+    - `CHAOS_MESH_CONTAINER_SOCKET_PATH` environment variable can be used to specify the cluster container runtime socket path.
+It defaults to `/run/containerd/containerd.sock`.
+Verify chaos mesh documentation for more details.

   - configure-inotify, ie: `make configure-inotify`
     - Configure sysctl inotify values (requires sudo access).
 This may be need in some cases for some applications run fine inside the [kind] cluster.